New Loan Officer Tips – 8 Useful Marketing Strategies for Generating Revenue

 In order to provide expert-level service to your clients, you need to be up to date on what’s going on in both the mortgage and real estate industries.
 Where are interest rates headed?
 What services are the top lenders offering?

 You can only answer these questions for customers if you know them yourself, so join a professional association and go to their seminars, conferences, and lectures.
 As an additional benefit, you’ll make more connections that could become part of your referral network.

 #5: Stay Active on Social Media

 Many loan officers establish Facebook and/or LinkedIn profiles, but we’ve gone far beyond the point at which having a profile is enough.
 You have to post content on a regular basis, create content that educates your customer base, and introduce just enough of a personal touch to get their interest.

-To up your social media game, try posting:
+To up your social media game, try these loan officer tips for posting:

 Remember, today’s social media users don’t want to be sold, they want to be informed.